 USB flash drives have aided the storage and transfer of data since they were first introduced.
 Today it is hard to imagine life without them as they have become indispensable.
 As effective as USB drives have become, we often encounter difficulties with their use.
-Problems like ejecting mass storage devices rare their heads from time to time.
+The error "Problem ejecting USB mass storage device" rare their heads from time to time.
 Does this mean that you should stop using USB drives altogether?
-You don't have to stop it’s use for any reason.
+You don't have to stop its use for any reason.
 There are ways to address the issue and we will show you how in this article.

-These are some of the error messages you are likely to see.
-What these errors mean is that the storage you are trying to eject is still in use and your PC cannot remove it safely.
+What these errors mean is that the device is currently in use and your PC cannot remove it safely.
 When you receive such a message, your system is prompting you to stop all actions before removing the storage device.
 This is a common problem that occurs because your files located in the USB storage are still open and in use by other programs.
-It may also be because it is being accessed by your operating system software.
-To protect the device from damage, your system will stop eject actions and reveal to you a “problem ejecting USB mass Storage Device" Error.
+It may also because it is being accessed by your operating system software.
+To protect the device from damage, your system will stop eject actions and reveal to you a "Problem Ejecting USB Mass Storage Device" Error.

 If you forcefully eject your USB drive without the safe mode you may just kiss your data goodbye because your data may get corrupted or go missing.
 If the Remove hardware icon is giving a warning that loss may occur, follow these steps to safely unplug it.

-Your Device Driver let’s you manage USB drives they are connected to your computer.
+Your Device Driver lets you manage USB drives that are connected to your computer.
 You can also use it to eject a USB drive.
-See how to do this below
+See how to do this below:

 Management is also helpful in Windows computers.
-It manages the external drives and disk inserted into the system.
-If you is a Windows 10,8 or 7, you can use it to eject a USB flash drive.
+It manages the external drives and disks inserted into the system.
+If you are a Windows 10,8 or 7, you can use it to eject a USB flash drive.
 This is practical to solve unable to eject external hard drive.

-Once you encounter a "problem ejecting mass storage device" error, the first thing you should is to check to see if there are any files or programs still running.
+Once you encounter a "problem ejecting USB mass storage device" error, the first thing you should is to check to see if there are any files or programs still running.
 Be certain that you have closed the files or programs on your storage device, for that makes windows won't eject USB drive.

 Check the Taskbar to see if there are any programs running or open files.
 Pay close attention to combined task buttons as they may be hiding an open file that you may not be aware of.